vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 *** =xp2: 20

 *** =instructions2
-Get the titles of films in reverse order.
+Get the title for every film, in reverse order.

 *** =solution2
 ```{sql}